benkeen/generatedata/README.md

 For (rather scanty) installation instructions of version 1 and 2 of the scripts, please see: http://www.generatedata.com/#download

-Version 3 has a built-in installation script.
-Much, much more documentation coming soon... first thing's
-first: finish 3.0.0!
+Version 3 has a built-in installation script and developer documentation.
+After installation, click on the Developer Doc link in the footer for information on how to extend the script.
+This is still largely incomplete, but I'm working on it right now (April 2013).

 Ben Keen
 [@vancouverben](https://twitter.com/#!/vancouverben)